 In this section I will explain some fundamentals of the design of Jenkins, i.e. the Java model and the associated user interface elements.
 If you are already familiar on how to implement the corresponding extension points of a reporter plugin (see section Extensibility in Jenkins' developer guide), then you can skip this section and head directly to Extending Jenkins object model.

-Jenkins organizes projects using the static object model structure shown in Jenkins design - high level view of the Java model.
+Jenkins organizes projects using the static object model structure shown in Figure 1.

 The top level items in Jenkins user interface are jobs (at least the top level items we are interested in).
 Jenkins contains several jobs of different types (Freestyle jobs, Maven Jobs, Pipelines, etc.).

-These Java objects are visualized in several different views, which are described in more detail in the following sections.
-The top-level view that shows all available Jobs is shown in Jenkins view showing all available jobs.
+These Java objects are visualized in several views, which are described in more detail in the following sections.
+The top-level view that shows all available Jobs is shown in Figure 2.

-Plugins can also contribute UI elements in these views, but this is out of scope of this guide.
+Plugins can also contribute UI elements in these views, but this is out of scope of this guide, see Hands On: Beautify the UI of Jenkins reporter plugins for more details.

 Each job has a detail view, where plugins can extend corresponding extension points and provide summary boxes and trend charts.
 Typically, summary boxes for reporters are not required on the job level, so I describe only trend charts in more detail, see ECharts Jenkins plugin.

 Each build has a detail view as well.
 Here plugins can provide summary boxes similar to the boxes for the job details view.
-Typically, plugins show here only a short summary and provide a link to detailed results, see Jenkins view showing details about a build for an example.
+Typically, plugins show here only a short summary and provide a link to detailed results, see Figure 4 for an example.

 The last element in the view hierarchy actually is a dedicated view that shows the results of a specific plugin.
 E.g., there are views to show the test results, the analysis results, and so on.
 It is totally up to a given plugin what elements should be shown there.
 In the next few sections I will introduce some new UI components that can be used to show the corresponding results in a pleasant way.